 So, if you ask me the one word that defines my show, it is the word

 When I worked on high-and-mighty programmes like Newsnight, we had an editorial meeting where we decided what the stories were.
 People working on that show were as sharp as tacks and they seemed to know.
 But on Radio 2 we simply throw open the windows and you tell us what’s going on.
+That’s not what we think of as a news show, is it?
 The presenter doesn’t dictate the news to the audience; the audience dictate it to us.
-Isn’t that the right way round?
+But now we think about it, isn’t that the right way round?

 It gives us a little wariness where experts are concerned (or, as I find myself calling them in moments of exasperation, socalledexperts).
 I see news programmes all the time where a guest seems to have been booked on aston-power: the ‘aston’ being the TV term for the caption that runs underneath them as they speak.
 The longer the title, the more important the speaker ― right?
 But hang on, I ask myself, why interview a Professor of Parenting instead of a mum of five?
 Isn’t an expert in ladders someone who’s fallen off one?
 Can’t the chief of a remote African village who has never seen a microphone before be just as interesting as a cabinet minister in Westminster?
 Could we even add the really subversive thought: Could he be more interesting?